-Could you (or someone you know) knit, crochet or sew with love so that every child who arrives at our Safehouse has a 'Forever Friend' waiting for them to cuddle?
+Could you (or someone you know) knit, crochet or sew with love so that every child who arrives at our Safe-house has a #tedsforbeds 'ted' waiting for them to cuddle?

 Our Emergency Safe-house is a temporary accommodation facility.
 We expect children to stay with us for up to 7 nights while a more suitable, longer term solution - such as foster care - is found.

 Meeting the demand

 With 8 beds, and an expected duration of up to 7 nights, we expect that a vast number of children will pass through our Safe-house, so we need a vast number of #tedsforbeds!

 The boys and girls we support range in age from 0-15 with the majority being under 10 years of age.

 If you would like to help, we would be delighted and incredibly grateful.
 Please read through these guidelines before you start, and let us know if there's anything else you would like to know, that we haven't covered.

 Please make your #tedsforbeds creations from wool, acrylic yarn or fabric so that it is washable.
 Please ensure that all seams and closures are super secure.